 fs.writeFileSync('./dist/app.obf.js', result.getObfuscatedCode());

-Obfuscation is a layer, not a solution.
-It works best as part of a wider security approach — where your real secrets live server-side, your critical logic is validated on the backend, and obfuscation just adds friction to the frontend surface.
+Obfuscation is a layer in a defense-in-depth strategy, not a replacement for proper architecture.
+It works best when your real secrets live server-side, your critical business logic is validated on your backend, and obfuscation just adds friction to the frontend surface that users inevitably have access to.

-Think of the frontend as a public space.
-Design it accordingly.
-Obfuscation is the difference between leaving your blueprints on a park bench versus leaving them in a locked drawer — someone determined enough can still get in, but you've made it clear you're not completely careless.
+Design your frontend as if it's a public space — because it is.
+Anything that truly needs to be secret should never be there in the first place.
+Obfuscation is the difference between leaving your blueprints on a park bench versus leaving them in a locked filing cabinet — someone determined enough can still get them, but you've made it clear you're not completely careless, and you've stopped everyone who isn't highly motivated.

 — JSHook Team